 Wood fuel suppliers

-Wood residues for processing into wood fuel can be sourced from forest harvesting or wood processing.
-Studies of the availability of wood fuel in different parts of New Zealand can be found here.
+- Wood residues for processing into wood fuel can be sourced from forest harvesting or wood processing.
+See studies of the availability of wood fuel in different parts of New Zealand.

 Bioenergy Association has developed Technical Guide 6 (Contracting to Deliver Quality Wood Fuel to Customers) which outlines best practice for buying and selling wood fuel.
 It includes a Model Contract for the Sale and Purchase of Wood Fuel and is linked to a Technical Guide 5 - (Standard Methods for Verifying the Quality of Solid Biofuels) outlining how to verify fuel quality when delivered.